rist-ro/rl-introduction-notes/sutton_rl.md

 #### n-step Sarsa

-Dealing with Q values, we can define an **n-step version** for Sarsa leading to n-step control. n-step Sarsa has the following update rule (see page 147 for algorithm):
+Dealing with multistep Q values, we can define an **n-step version** for Sarsa leading to n-step control. n-step Sarsa has the following update rule (<u>see page 147</u> for algorithm):
 $$
 Q_{t+n} (S_t, A_t) \leftarrow Q_{t+n-1}(S_t, A_t) + \alpha \left[G_{t:t+n} - Q_{t+n-1} (S_t, A_t) \right]
 $$